 Dr. Daniel Almeida

-Dr. Daniel J. Almeida is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education.
-Dr. Almeida teaches courses on Student Development Theory, Multicultural Counseling, & Leadership.
+Dr. Daniel J. Almeida (he, him, his) is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches courses on Student Development Theory, Multicultural Counseling, & Leadership.
 He has also taught Career Counseling, & Assessment in Higher Education.
 He received his BA in Psychology from Dartmouth College, MA in Higher Education Administration from Boston College, and PhD in Urban Education Policy – Higher Education concentration at the University of Southern California.

-Dr. Almeida has published articles the Higher Education: Handbook of Theory and Research, Discourse: Studies in the Cultural Politics of Education, and the Journal of Hispanic Higher Education, Applied Dispute Resolution Journal, and Journal for Research in Mathematics Education Dr. Almeida also has two chapters included in the edited book The Problem of College Readiness and a chapter in Qualitative Inquiry in Higher Education Organization and Policy Research in the Core Concepts in Higher Education series and a chapter in Faculty Peer Coaching in Higher Education: Opportunities, Explorations, and Research from the Field.
+Dr. Almeida has published articles the Higher Education: Handbook of Theory and Research, Discourse: Studies in the Cultural Politics of Education, Journal of Hispanic Higher Education, Applied Dispute Resolution Journal, and Journal for Research in Mathematics Education Dr. Almeida also has two chapters included in the edited book The Problem of College Readiness, a chapter in Qualitative Inquiry in Higher Education Organization and Policy Research in the Core Concepts in Higher Education series and a chapter in Faculty Peer Coaching in Higher Education: Opportunities, Explorations, and Research from the Field.

 Dr. Sonia H. Ramrakhiani

-Dr. Sonia H. Ramrakhiani is an Assistant Professor in the School of Education at Cal Poly, San Luis Obispo where she teaches Introduction to Educational Inquiry in the Master's Program in Counseling and Guidance in Student Affairs.
+Dr. Sonia H. Ramrakhiani is an Assistant Professor and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education in the School of Education at Cal Poly, San Luis Obispo.
+Dr. Ramrakhiani teaches Introduction to Educational Inquiry in the Master's Program in Counseling and Guidance in Student Affairs.
 She received her B.A. in Psychology from St. Xavier's College, Mumbai; M.S. in Clinical Mental Health Counseling from Syracuse University, NY; Ph.D. in Counselor Education and Supervision from Old Dominion University, VA.